 Revisions are provided to update the status of GNSS (GPS III & Galileo) and to refer to the latest IMO Resolution on the World Wide Radio Navigation System.
 References to Inertial Navigation Systems are spelt out in full, as the abbreviation INS is used for Integrated Navigation Systems in IMO.

+A section on BeiDou (COMPASS) has been added.

+Purpose of the document

+It is proposed that WG2 review this document and consider any amendments along with the need for any further changes, with a view of proposing an update for approval at the meeting.

 Document Revisions

 Revisions to the IALA Document are to be noted in the table prior to the issue of a revised document.